connervieira/Predator/CONFIGURATION.md

 - `interface` contains settings related to the command line interface.
     - `display` contains settings related to what information is displayed.
-        - `show_validation` is a boolean that determines whether or not Predator will print every guess it makes as to the contents of a license plates, even if those guesses are invalidated by the license plate format sample.
+        - `show_validation` is a boolean that determines whether or not Predator will print every guess it makes as to the contents of a license plates until it reaches a valid guess.
             - This setting doesn't change anything practically, but makes it easier to understand how Predator is filtering invalid license plate guesses.
         - `shape_alerts` is a boolean that determines whether or not large ASCII shapes will be printed to the console to indicate certain important events at a glance.
         - `output_level` is an integer that determines how verbose Predator's console output will be.